Featured Wild Mushroom Recipe

 Welcome to Wild Mushroom Recipes!

 This site will grow based on public input, so please register and contribute your recipes.
-You can help support the site by donating a stipend and visiting our sponsors.

 Disclaimer: this site is not intended to teach you how to identify and gather edible wild mushrooms, or educate you on dietary or medicinal uses of mushrooms.

-Many wild mushrooms are edible, and some are choice edibles that have been enjoyed for thousands of years.
+Some wild mushrooms are edible, and some are choice edibles that have been enjoyed for thousands of years.
 Others may have strong medicinal properties.
 However, there is one inviolate rule about gathering and consuming wild mushrooms: "when in doubt, throw it out".

 However, once you learn to identify and cook wild or exotic cultivated mushrooms, you will find that they impart an earthy, sometimes meaty, flavor to foods known as umami.
 They can also be high in protein, B and D vitamins, rich in anti-oxidants, and are fat and cholesterol free.
 Some mushrooms have proven to be anti-viral, anti-fungal, help control cholesterol, boost the immune system, or fight cancer.